 Natural-honeycomb is quite different; you may have to start beekeeping to have a treat like this regularly in your home.

 The disease associated with refined carbs is not to be messed with; it will shorten our lifespan by decades and end in tears.
-This steel-cut oats recipe with added cinnamon and beeswax will add your years to your life; and it tastes divine, believe you me.
+This steel-cut oats recipe with added cinnamon and beeswax will add years to your life; and it tastes divine, believe you me.

 Cook enough of your steel-cut oats recipe to last several days.
 In an interesting process called retrogradation the molecules of starch change their orientation when cooled overnight and then reheated; it makes it more difficult for the enzyme amylase to break down the carbohydrate chains into sugars.
 In scientific jargon it reduces the postprandial rise in blood glucose.